 The best way to begin journaling is by doing what already comes naturally.
 If you love to write, get to it.
 If you are a list maker, start listing your thoughts down.
 If you are a talker and a runner, consider an audio journal that you can dictate into while you do double duty as you exercise.
 My newest App that I am crushing on at the moment is Lifelogs.
 Lifelogs allows you to use video or audio to record your thoughts, or go back and tell the story from your childhood to the present day.
 Will I switch to totally this style of journaling?
 No... it's just adding something different to the way I express my thoughts and feelings.

 Have a why

-Anytime there is a solid why to what you do, you are more likely to stick with it.
+Anytime there is a solid way to what you do, you are likelier to stick with it.
 Knowing why you are journaling helps get you going and keeps you motivated.
-With the popularity of journaling there are many communities popping up online to help support other journalers.
+With the popularity of journaling, many communities are popping up online to help support other journalers.

 Starting to journal isn’t difficult with the right tools and support.
 The beautiful journey begins when you make the decision to start.
-From finding the perfect tools to expressing yourself in a natural and effortless way, you will be on your way to recording important history about your life before you know it.
-Who knows maybe a Memoir is hidden inside you.
+From finding the perfect tools to express yourself in a natural and effortless way, you will be on your way to recording important history about your life before you know it.
+Who knows, maybe a Memoir is hidden inside you.